kevinschaul/open-in-github/README.md

 # Setup

-    pip install open-github
+    pip install opengithub

 # Usage
+From inside a project under git versioning:

     $ opengithub

+A browser will open to the GitHub page of your project.

-That simple.
+It's that simple.